 Own up to mistakes and initiate repair.
 When you let frustration or anger get the best of you, or you do something you realize is insensitive, quickly address the mistake.
 Your willingness to take responsibility and make amends can strengthen the attachment bond.
 Teens with reactive attachment disorder or other attachment problems need to learn that although you may not be perfect, they will be loved, no matter what.

-If you believe your teen is suffering from Reactive Attachment Disorder, please give us a call today at 706-703-4188 to find out how we can help.
+If you believe your teen is suffering from Reactive Attachment Disorder, please give us a call today at (706) 703-4188 to find out if we can help, or direct you to someone who can.